johnnymatthews/learning-aion/3-vote-with-aion/README.md

 ## Suggested Improvements

 There's a lot of room for improvement in this application.
 Having a user enter their private key into a window is not best practice.
 A better solution would be to couple this application with a browser wallet like [Syna+](https://chrome.google.com/webstore/detail/syna%20/bnhpllgghialpkpbeenoalpeoneieaje) or [Aiwa](https://getaiwa.com/).
 There is also no validation on any of the input fields, which would be a big issue if this application were in a production environment.
-This includes the fact that if a transaction fails due to lack of owner status or tha fact an account has already voted, the user does have any feedback to tell them this.
+This includes the fact that if a transaction fails due to lack of owner status or the fact an account has already voted, the user does have any feedback to tell them this.